 LAND EXCHANGE DISTRIBUTION ACCOUNT (LEDA)

-The agency also administers the Land Exchange Distribution Account, managing the complex disbursement of development royalties from federal lands, which serve as compensation to the 27 counties that acquired or exchanged lands at the time of the Grand Staircase Escalante National Monument designation.
+The agency also administers the Land Exchange Distribution Account, managing the complex disbursement of development royalties from federal lands, which serve as compensation to the 27 counties that acquired or exchanged lands at the time of the Grand Staircase Escalante National Monument designation and Utah Recreational Land Exchange Act of 2009.
 This responsibility will continue to grow as the Administration collaborates on several land exchanges with the federal government.